Fun Factory Pearly Rechargeable Silicone Vibrator

 - High quality product for a relatively low price.

-- Was this review helpful to you?
+- 1 person found this review helpful.
+Was this review helpful to you?
 Yes

 Great things come in small packages